kaaproject/kaa-rfcs/0003-messaging-ipc/README.md

 `Null` value or `0` indicates no expiration.

 - `correlationId` (String, required) - message tracing ID primarily used for tracking the message processing across services.
-This field must be logged according to the (Kaa logging standards)[].
+This field SHOULD be logged according to the (Kaa logging standards)[].

 - `originatorReplicaId` (String, optional) - identifier of the service replica that generated the event.
 Some services may use this field to filter out and ignore events they generated themselves.

 ### Event listeners

-Event listeners can subscribe to wildcard subjects.
+Event listeners may subscribe to wildcard subjects.
 For example, `kaa.v1.events.*.endpoint.lifecycle.*` - to subscribe to all endpoint lifecycle events from any originator service

 or

 `kaa.v1.events.service-instance-name.endpoint.>` - to subscribe to all endpoint events from the service with instance ID `service-instance-name`.
-Whenever load balancing across service instance replicas is desired, the service instance name should be used as a NATS queue group name.
+Whenever load balancing across service instance replicas is desired, the service instance name SHOULD be used as a NATS queue group name.
 When all replicas should receive the message, no NATS queue group should be specified on subscription.
 It is up to event listener implementations to subscribe with or without queue groups.

+## Session affinity

+Some services may expect responses to the messages (requests) they send.
+In cases when it is desired that the response is delivered to the same service replica that originated the request, the requesting service MUST set the NATS `replyTo` subject to the [targeted service replica-specific subject](#Service-replica-specific-subjects), where:
+  - `{service-instance-replica-id}` is the requesting service replica identifier;
+  - `{protocol-name}` is the name of the messaging protocol;
+  - `{message-type}` is the expected type of response message.

+Whenever the NATS `replyTo` subject is set in a request message, the recipients MUST use that subject to respond with messages of a matching message type.
+In cases when the recipient service needs to respond with a different message type, it is responsible for substituting the last token in the `replyTo` subject accordingly.